 A warehouse management system becomes a vital part of any warehouse by improving inventory records, optimizing logistics, ensuring product accuracy via real-time updates, and offering better customer service.
 A WMS system also adds efficiency and consistency to your overall quality control processes–meaning at every stage in your fulfillment process, workers will be able to pick and putaway more items in less time because they have the right tools guiding them.

 WMS can also integrate with existing business management processes, such as ERP software.
-An ERP software will typically handle accounting processes such as income and expenses, purchasing, and general inventory costing.
+A full ERP suite will typically handle accounting processes such as income and expenses, purchasing, and general inventory costing.

 There are many ways to manage your company’s inventory.
 Detailed inventory management systems are often used alongside warehouse management systems (WMS).
 In fact, some people refer to these management systems interchangeably.
 While there are undeniable overlaps between inventory and warehouse management, there are key differences you need to be aware of before implementing one or the other at your business.